earth-mover/icechunk/docs/docs/spec.md

 If the specific snapshot ID is known, a client can open it directly in read only mode.

-1. Use the specified shapshot ID to fetch the snapshot file.
+1. Use the specified snapshot ID to fetch the snapshot file.
 1. Fetch desired attributes and values from arrays.

 #### From Branch